Email our energy experts or call 541-685-7088 for more information.

 We want to make it easy and affordable to go fossil-free.
 EWEB's $300 Clean Ride Rebate will pay for clean, electric fuel for a year for most drivers, or help offset the cost of a home charging station.

 The incentive is available to customers who purchase or lease a new or used qualifying electric vehicle.Rebate application form

-Through April 1, 2019, EWEB customers are eligible for a $3,500 incentive on the 100% electric Nissan LEAF (model years 2018 and 2019).
+Through July 1, 2019, EWEB customers are eligible for a $3,500 incentive on the 100% electric 2019 Nissan LEAF or $2,500 on the LEAF Plus.
 This offer adds to existing utility, state and federal incentives.

 The purchase incentive is funded entirely through Nissan North America.
 See flyer for details and contact a Nissan dealership for additional information.Download flyer